-An estimated 252,710 new invasive cases of breast cancer are expected to occur among women in the United States during 2020 and about 2,470 new cases of breast cancer are expected in men in 2020.
-In total, an estimated 40,610 deaths (40,170 women and 440 men) are anticipated from breast cancer in 2020.
+An estimated 252,710 new invasive cases of breast cancer are expected to occur among women in the United States during 2022 and about 2,470 new cases of breast cancer are expected in men.
+In total, an estimated 40,610 deaths (40,170 women and 440 men) are anticipated from breast cancer.
 These numbers have steadily decreased since 1990.
 The American Cancer Society states the decrease represents progress in both earlier detection and improved treatment.

 Gender and age are the main risk factors.
 As age increases, so does the risk for developing breast cancer.
 The American Cancer Society is encouraging women to fight breast cancer by taking charge of the personal breast health to reduce other risk factors by taking the following steps: begin monthly self-breast exams at age 20; have a baseline mammogram by age 40, and then a mammogram every year after age 40.
 Women who do this will find a lump at a much earlier time.
 The earlier cancer is found, the better the survival rate.